tomit4/CityStats/frontend/README.md

 **TODO_HOME**

--   [ ] Your Home Page should have a simple introduction to what the application is, provide simple links to the documentation, and a hero page that dynamically loads either day time or night time city landscape images that will transition out (3 day, 3 night).
+-   [ ] Your Home Page(see pages/General.jsx) should have a simple introduction to what the application
+        is, provide simple links to the documentation, and a hero page that dynamically loads either day time or night time city landscape images that will transition out (3 day, 3 night).
 The Nav disappear and show hamburger own mobile,